sudonitin/Bitcamp-2019/README.md

 <a href='https://youtu.be/cN9kijExwyI'>Click Me!</a>

+### Support Me
-### If you liked this Repository, then please leave a star on this repository so that we can know you liked this project.
-It motivates us to contribute more in such projects in the future.
+If you liked this Repository, then please leave a star on this repository.
+It motivates us to contribute more in such Open Source projects.
 ### Happy Coding =)